 5 Tips to Prepare for a Successful Garage Sale

-You’ve heard it before and it holds true!
+You’ve heard it before and it still holds true!
 The most successful garage sales are held near a major road.
-If your signs boast ‘3 blocks’ you are likely to catch customers who weren’t intending to garage sale but can easily spare 3 blocks!
+If your garage sale sign can boast ‘3 blocks’ you are likely to catch customers who weren’t intending to garage sale but can easily spare 3 blocks!
 Find a friend or relative who has the ideal spot and join forces!

 Garage sales are always better with friends!
 Not only do you have someone to work with, you also can run to the restroom if needed.
 Plus, friends = more merchandise.
 Customers are less likely to do drive-bys if there is a huge assortment of merchandise.
 The more the merrier!